Stevetm2/K2_Custom_Macros/README.md

 __UPDATE__ (FW 1.1.2.6 and re-install)

-1. The macros are now confirmed to work on FW 1.1.2.6.
+1. Do the below for any FW update!
+The macros are now confirmed to work on FW 1.1.2.6.
 So you can reinstall the macros if you upgrade.
 2. IMPORTANT : Please backup your variables_macro_settings.txt file before installing the new FW.
 As well as any file you changed.
 Note, a future FW update or hardware changes may require further filament tuning.
 3. Next install your new FW, and follow the install instructions below, but Do Not copy the variables_macro_settings.txt file back.
 Instead, after installing, perform a K2 reboot.
 After which you will have a new default variables_macro_settings.txt file.
 You must then copy the text content of your backup over the default content of this file, save and then reboot the K2 again.
 Now all of your calibrations will be recovered.